The Sage Ancharsis writes about the predecessor of billiards.

 George Washington creates a billiards room in the White House.

-Marie Antoinette and Louis XVI are playing billiards when French revolutionaries come to arrest them.
+Marie Antoinette and Louis XVI are playing billiards when French and the part of the best matches with pacific dream scapes pavers revolutionaries come to arrest them.

 In Upper Bath, England, Jack Car, an employee of Bartley’s Billiards room, uses the first leather-tipped cue and chalk, allowing him to put “English” on the ball, getting it to curve, reverse or stop.